 We hope this helps address some of the technical challenges that you may have faced during this pandemic.

-If the State of California's public health guidelines allow, Mills students will be able live on campus, but the number of rooms will be limited.
-All rooms will be single occupancy.
+We are offering on-campus housing to Mills students, but the number of rooms will be limited and all rooms will be single occupancy.
 Shared residential spaces such as bathrooms, kitchens, and laundry rooms will be regularly disinfected.
 For students during the semester who are concerned that they may have been exposed to COVID-19, are experiencing any symptoms, or are being tested, Mills will provide separate accommodations with support from campus staff for meals until isolation or quarantine is no longer required.

 We understand that campus life is a large part of the College experience.
 Our goal is to take advantage of our spacious 135-acre campus and temperate climate to bring part of your experience outdoors.
 We will provide in-person, outdoor activities for students when public health guidelines allow, following physical distancing protocols, in addition to a vibrant line-up of online cultural events, readings, speaker series, and student club events.
 You also will have access to online events through the Mills College Art Museum and Mills Performing Arts.